Joint Optimization of DNN Model Caching and Request Routing in Mobile Edge Computing: Performance Evaluation

 \textbf{Impact of Zipf Skewness Coefficient.} Fig. \ref{fig:Z} illustrates the performance of algorithms across Zipf skewness coefficients ranging from 0 to 1.
 CoCaR consistently achieves higher average precision and hit rate as Zipf skewness increases, with slight fluctuations due to random rounding.
-Additionally, since a higher coefficient results in more frequent requests for a few highly popular model types, the upward trend in the greedy algorithm becomes more evident.
+Additionally, since a higher coefficient results in more frequent requests for a few highly popular model types, the upward trend in the Greedy algorithm becomes more evident.
 When the Zipf skewness coefficient is zero, the popularity vector is uniform, indicating that user requests are completely randomized.
 Despite this, CoCaR achieves favourable results by leveraging a multi-edge collaboration mechanism and quickly adjusting caching schemes via submodel switching to serve more users.

 \textbf{Impact of Observation Window Duration}.
-Fig. \ref{fig:Duration} shows the impact on algorithm performance as the observation window duration is varied, while keeping the other default settings constant (Sec. \ref{para}).
+Fig. \ref{fig:Duration} shows the impact of varying the observation window duration on algorithm performance, with the other default settings held constant (Sec. \ref{para}).
 According to the parameter settings in Sec. \ref{para}, given the observation window duration $\Delta \tau=1$s, there are $\Gamma = 30$ windows, each with $U=200$ users.
 LR, CoCaR, and $\text{SPR}^3$ exhibit an initial increase followed by a decrease, achieving optimal performance at a duration of 3s.
 This is due to the imbalance between model loading time and observation window duration.
-An window that is too short significantly increases the time spent on loading models, thereby reducing the valid model service time, inference precision, and hit rate.
-Conversely, an overly long window may prevent the algorithm from promptly adapting to changing user requests, thus affecting performance.
+A window that is too short significantly increases the time spent on loading models, thereby reducing the valid model service time, inference precision, and hit rate.
+Conversely, an overly long window may prevent the algorithm from adapting promptly to changing user requests, thereby affecting performance.
 Additionally, fixed hyperparameters, such as the number of users during GarMARL training, limit its decision-making in this experiment.